Terminating Parental Rights through Adoption

 What kind of parent can have their parent rights terminated through an adoption?

-In some cases, a child is best served if one or both parents’ parental rights are terminated to pave the way for a child to be adopted by a loving family, grandparent, step-parent and/or other parent.
-Many of these parents, often referred to as “dead beat” and/or “dead beat mother” and/or “dead beat father,” may be unwilling or unfit to parent his or her child.
-It is not necessary that both parents be terminated, simply the “problem parent.”
-In many cases, if something were to happen to the fit parent, the other, perhaps unfit parent, stands to receive immediate custody of the child or children, especially should the fit parent die.
-On at least three (3) separate occasions, parents that had been uninvolved in his or her child’s or children’s life or lives, has come to the funeral home and removed the child or children from the care of grandparents or step parents.
-In at least two (2) of these case, the child or children did not have any memory of the formerly absent parent.
+Many of these parents, often referred to as “dead beat” ; “dead beat mother” ; or “dead beat father,” are unwilling or unfit to parent his or her child.
+It is not necessary that both parents be terminated, simply the “problem parent” can be terminated by the adoption.
+In many cases, if something were to happen to the fit parent, the other, perhaps unfit parent, stands to receive immediate custody of the child or children, especially if the fit parent dies.

 We have been involved in at least three (3) separate cases where the uninvolved parent has come to the funeral of the death of the involved parent and removed the child(ren) from the care of grandparents or a step parent.
 In at least two (2) of these case, the child(ren) did not have any memory of the uninvolved parent.

 In Indiana, through the adoption process, parental rights can be terminated due to long-time failure to pay child support; failure to maintain contact or legal abandonment of the child.
 While this can be a difficult process, we have successfully pursued these kinds of cases for over twenty years and will assist you in situations where termination of parental rights is appropriate.
 The Indiana statute which addresses the issue of a parent’s consent not required is IC 31-19-9-8.